TOAD Quick Guide

 You can also create a REAL Directory, and if you drag and drop a table name over there you’ll find an actual file with the DDL to create that table and all of its supporting structures

-Action Palette or Application Designer (like a macro)
+Action Palette, Application Designer or Automation Designer (like a macro)

-The Appdesigner is broken into three main areas:
+The Automation Designer is broken into three main areas:

 As an example:

 I open Toad Editor, enter my query, and press Execute to make sure it works as intended.
 Then I right-click anywhere on the data grid and choose Save As from the context menu.
 On the Save as screen, I choose my options and parameters and click OK to verify that it works correctly.
-Then I reopen the Save As dialog; this time I click the camera icon at the bottom (or the lightning bolt on pre Toad 9.7 located by the minimize buttons).
-That opens a dialog for creating (but not running) a user-defined “Action” to perform this task.
+Then I reopen the Save As dialog; this time I click the camera icon at the bottom.
+A window opens which asks you for the new name of the Toad App you wish to save your task to (or an existing one if you have one) and the name of the Action itself.

 I can now choose to run or schedule that application.
 If I choose to run it, Toad is simply executing the application within my currently running instance of Toad.
 That is, behind the scenes, it will execute the query and perform a Save As, but I won’t see anything flash by; I’ll just see a run status indicator such as the green Completed bar.